Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 5. compare plant condition and soil response over multiple cycles

 If the system waters too frequently, the problem may not be code.
-It may instead be sensor placement, insufficient soak time, uneven water distribution, or an unvalidated dryness threshold.
+It may instead be sensor placement, insufficient soak time, uneven water distribution, poor threshold selection, or an unvalidated dryness threshold.

 Suggested Performance Metrics